Stevensavarin/cse210-projects/README.md

 # cse210-ww-student-template
-Steven Savarin
-version of CSE 210.
+Steven Savarin | CSE 210.

 This repository contains the starter code for many different projects.
 They are arranged as follows: